octo-technology/OpenTezos/docs/michelson/tutorial.md

 The `FAILWITH` instruction aborts the execution of the Michelson script which implies the cancellation of all storage modifications and other smart contract invocations.

-The `FAILWITH` instruction consumes the top element of the stack as argument (usually a string message).
+The `FAILWITH` instruction consumes the top element of the stack as arguments (usually a string message).
 The consumed element must be a push-able type.
 It is allowed to stop the execution of a Michelson script without a message by pushing a `UNIT` value on top of the stack.

-The `FAIL` keyword has been provided as replacement for `UNIT; FAILWITH`.
+The `FAIL` keyword has been provided as a replacement for `UNIT; FAILWITH`.

 Actually, the `FAIL` keyword is not an instruction but a syntactic sugar.